rebecalvarez/liri-node-app/README.md

 ### Get Random Info

-Gets random text inside a file and does what it says: the document random.txt has serveral different commands, when it displays, it has a menu of all the commands.
+Gets random text inside a file and does what it says: the document random.txt has serveral different commands, when it displays, it has a menu of all the commands and displays the answers to  those commands.

 `node liri.js do-what-it-says`